yvkschaefer/reddit-nodejs-api/README.md

 ### `index.js`
 This is the "main" file of our application, meaning it's the one we will run to get things done.
 First, we load the `mysql` NodeJS library.
+[//as seen at the top of index.js
+// load the mysql library
+var mysql = require('mysql');
+]
 This library will let us communicate with MySQL similarly to what we have been doing with the command-line: writing queries and getting responses.

 Next, we create a connection to a MySQL server.
 On Cloud9, our database does not need to be 100% secure,